 Each player also has a payoff function $U^i\colon X^i\times X^{-i}\to\R$.
 Player $i$ wants to maximize her payoff $U^i$, so for each given vector $\xi^{-i}\in X^{-i}$ of actions of its opponents, it makes sense to define the \emph{best response set} by

 and we will assume that the functions $U^i$ are such that each $BR^i(\xi^{-i})$ is convex and compact.
-It follows from the Berge maximum theorem that, if $U^i$ is continuous, then also the maps $BR^i$ are upper hemicontinuous.
+It follows from the Berge maximum theorem that, if $U^i$ is continuous, then also the maps $BR^i$ are upper semicontinuous.